 How can a believer recognize or understand the voice or leading of the Spirit of grace?

 The Bible is the infallible Word of God.
-The Bible is the supreme source book of our knowledge of God.
+The Bible is the supreme sourcebook of our knowledge of God.
 It is the textbook of divine truth.
-The pages of the Bible are the authoritative revelation of God’s nature, will, plans and purposes in a written form (John 1:1, Heb.
+The Bible pages are the authoritative revelation of God’s nature, will, plans and purposes in a written form (John 1:1, Heb.
 4:12, Isa.
 55:10-11).